 When in doubt, try a topknot.
 (This five-minute topknot tutorial makes it easy.)
 Or make the hairstyle unique by leaving your ends out like models did at the Preen show a few seasons back.
 Slick everything back with a lightweight gel for a high-fashion finish.

 A sleek, low bun will never go out of style.
 For even more styling inspiration, check out how vlogger CaribBeauty creates her stunning style.
 Or do like the model above and simply create a ponytail, then a braid, and then a tight wind-around.
 Followed by thorough pinning, this hairstyle is low-maintenance and effortlessly disguises a bad hair day.

 One of the prettiest ways to ensure your ponytail is far from basic (but still staving off bad-hair-day voodoo)?
 A high ponytail.
-For inspiration, we suggest eyeing pre-chop Zoë Kravitz or the model above for the ultimate hair vibe.
+For inspiration, check out the model above for the ultimate hair vibe.
 We also happen to love her peekaboo hints of caramel color.

 This cool-girl hairstyle can be done in less than two minutes—here's a tutorial.
 The good old slick-back merely requires some hair gloss, oil, or gel (or just a touch of all three), a dusting of hair spray, and practically zero effort.